carpentries-lab/good-enough-practices/_episodes/06-track_changes.md

 > ## Changelog in action
 >
-> Have a look at one of the github repositories and how they track changes*:
+> Have a look at one of the example github repositories and how they track changes*:
 > * [data from E.R.
 Ballou et al. 2020](https://github.com/ewallace/pseudonuclease_evolution_2020/commits/master)
 > * [data from I. Boehm et al. 2020](https://github.com/BioRDM/nmj-pig/commits/main)
 >
-> and find examples of:
+> Give examples of:
-> * good entries in the changelog
+> * what makes them good changelog
 > * what could be improved
 >
 > Think what would be the most dificult feature to replicate with manual version control?